Key Survey Information

-- Nonresponse error: Item nonresponse.
-Agencies are encouraged to estimate informally when actual data are unavailable.
+- Nonresponse error: Agencies are encouraged to estimate informally when actual data are unavailable.
 The survey instrument allows respondents to enter data or skip data fields.
-NSF assumes a blank field is zero for estimation purposes.
+NCSES assumes a blank field is zero for estimation purposes.
 If a significant number of blank fields are incorrectly skipped by respondents, bias could result.

 The National Institutes of Health (NIH) in the Department of Health and Human Services currently has many of its awards in its financial system without any field of science code.
 Therefore, NIH uses an alternate source to estimate its research dollars by field of science.
 NIH uses scientific class codes (based upon past history of grant, content of the title, and the name of the awarding institute or center) as an approximation for field of science codes.

-The National Aeronautics and Space Administration (NASA) does not include any field of science codes in its financial database, and consequently, NASA must estimate what percentage of the agency's research dollars are allocated into the fields of science.
+The National Aeronautics and Space Administration (NASA) does not include any field of science codes in its financial database.
+Consequently, NASA must estimate what percentage of the agency’s research dollars are allocated into the fields of science.

-Also, agencies are required to report the ultimate performer of R&D. However, through past workshops, NSF has learned that some agencies do not always track their R&D dollars to the ultimate performer of R&D. This leads to some degree of misclassification of performers of R&D, but NSF has not determined the extent of the errors in performer misclassification by the reporting agencies.
+Also, agencies are required to report the ultimate performer of R&D. However, through past workshops, NCSES has learned that some agencies do not always track their R&D dollars to the ultimate performer of R&D. This leads to some degree of misclassification of performers of R&D, but NCSES has not determined the extent of the errors in performer misclassification by the reporting agencies.

 R&D plant data are underreported to some extent because of the difficulty some agencies, particularly DOD and NASA, encounter in identifying and reporting these data.
 DOD’s respondents report obligations for R&D plant funded under the agency’s appropriation for construction, but they are able to identify only a small portion of the R&D plant support that is within R&D contracts funded from DOD’s appropriation for research, development, testing, and evaluation.
 Similarly, NASA respondents cannot separately identify the portions of industrial R&D contracts that apply to R&D plant, since these data are subsumed in the R&D data covering industrial performance.
 NASA R&D plant data for other performing sectors are reported separately.